api3dao/signed-api/packages/api/README.md

 ### Examples

 Here are some examples of how to use the API with `curl`.
-Note, the port may differ based on the `.env` value.
+Note, the port may differ based on the configuration.

 ```bash
 # Upsert batch of signed data (HTTP POST)